jveillet/jk-demainilpleut/_posts/2019-03-22-your-first-cli-tool-with-rust.md

 ## Why Rust?

 Ok, let me set things straight.
 I could have done CLI tools with any other language or framework.
 I could have picked C, Go, Ruby, whatever.
-Hell, I could just have used good old bash.
+Hell, I could have used good old bash.

 I wanted to learn something new in 2018, Rust picked my curiosity and I had a need for building simple small tools to automate some process at work and for personal projects.